Assignment 02

 Examples

-Before you start working on this assignment, check out this pair of maps that Daniel Huffman created for the Leventhal Map & Education Center (LMEC):
+Before you start working on this assignment, check out this pair of maps that Daniel Huffman created for the Leventhal Map & Education Center (LMEC).
+Using the same exact datasets of free wi-fi locations and household internet subscription rates in Boston, Daniel makes two opposite arguments.

-I highly encourage you to look through these additional examples of similar maps from the Leventhal Map & Education Center.
+I encourage you to look through these additional examples of similar maps from the Leventhal Map & Education Center.
 Also, Cornell has an amazing collection of “persuasive maps” in the P.J.
 Mode Collection, which may provide sources of inspiration.

 You should feel empowered to borrow liberally from the styles, techniques, and tropes that these mapmakers used.
 Imitation is the sincerest form of flattery (though imitation should not be confused with plagiarism).